 How does poisoning occur in cats?

-There are several human foods which are toxic to cats.
-It is common to believe that cats won’t consume foods which are harmful to them, but this is not always the case.
+Several human foods are toxic to cats.
+It is common to believe that cats won’t consume foods that are harmful to them, but this is not always the case.
 Avoid giving your cat human foods, and don’t leave food lying around where your cat can get into it.
-Cats aren’t little people, and they metabolise several foods differently to us.
+Cats aren’t little people, and they metabolise several foods differently from us.

 Inappropriately prepared home diets can also be a problem as they may contain high levels of vitamin D or vitamin A, which are both toxic in high doses.
 Limit organ meats due to the potential for toxicity.
 Vitamin toxicity can also occur in cats who receive vitamin supplements or cod liver oil.
 Food poisoning is another common cause of poisoning in cats.

-This occurs when your cat eats an animal who has ingested poison.
+This occurs when your cat eats an animal that has ingested poison.

 Dust (such as lead), chemicals, fumes, smoke, insecticides, gases can all be inhaled, causing a variety of toxic and respiratory symptoms.